2017 Compensation Package of Jean-Dominique Senard, Chief Executive Officer, Managing General Partner

-- Deployment of four Group progress initiatives (accounting for up to 25/50ths): continuing our digital strategy, improving the quality of our customer service, simplifying our operating procedures, empowering our teams, and integrating and achieving profitable growth for three recently acquired companies (Sascar, Bookatable and Levorin).
+- Deployment of four Group progress initiatives (accounting for up to 25/50ths): continuing our digital strategy, improving the quality of our customer service, simplifying our operating procedures and empowering our teams, and integrating and achieving profitable growth for three recently acquired companies (Sascar, Bookatable and Levorin).

 3. Long-term incentive bonus

-The long-term incentive bonus, similar to that of 2016, will be calculated on a base amount of €1,800,000, as increased or reduced to reflect the percentage gain or loss in Michelin's share price over the three years 2016-2018.
+The long-term incentive bonus, similar to that of 2016, will be calculated on a base amount of €1,800,000, as increased or reduced to reflect the percentage gain or loss in Michelin's share price over the three years 2017-2019.

 These criteria are described in detail in the compensation policy available for consultation on the Michelin website: www.michelin.com.

-In addition, Jean-Dominique Senard has undertaken to invest in Michelin shares 20% of the actual long-term incentive bonus received at the end of the three-year period and to retain these shares for as long as he remains in office, after which the shares may be sold on a phased basis over four years.
+In addition, Jean-Dominique Senard has undertaken to invest in Michelin shares 20% of the actual longterm incentive bonus received at the end of the three-year period and to retain these shares for as long as he remains in office, after which the shares may be sold on a phased basis over three years.

-- The share of profit of Compagnie Financière du Groupe Michelin (CFGM) allocated to him in his capacity as CFGM's Managing General Partner and calculated on the basis of CFGM's income for the year.
+- The share of profit of Compagnie Financière du Groupe Michelin (CFM) allocated to him in his capacity as CFM's Managing General Partner and calculated on the basis of CFM's income for the year.

-The other components of Jean-Dominique Senard's compensation package (compensation for loss of office, consideration for non-compete clause, supplementary pension benefits), presented at the Annual Shareholders Meeting of May 19, 2017, are unchanged compared with 2015.
-As was the case in 2015, he was not granted any stock options or performance shares in 2016.
-For more details, refer to the 2015 Registration Document (page 106).
+The other components of Jean-Dominique Senard's compensation package (compensation for loss of office, consideration for non-compete clause, supplementary pension benefits), presented at the Annual Shareholders Meeting of May 19, 2017, are unchanged compared with 2016.
+As was the case in 2016, he was not granted any stock options or performance shares in 2017.